Optical sound: 1926-1939: Movietone

-In 1926, Fox hired Sponible, bought Case's patents (they had already acquired Freeman Owens' and Tri-Ergon's), and mass-produced Case's Aeo-light for use in all Movietone News cameras from 1928-1939.
+In 1926, Fox hired Sponible, bought Case's patents (they had already acquired Freeman Owens' and Tri-Ergon's), and mass-produced Case's Aeo-light for use in all Movietone News cameras from 1928 to 1939.
 These cameras recorded all Fox feature films during this period, beginning with F. W. Murnau's Sunrise: A Song of Two Humans (1927).
-As the first professionally produced feature with an optical sound track, it included mostly music and sound effects, with a very few unsynchronized words.
+As the first professionally produced feature with an optical soundtrack, it included mostly music and sound effects, with a very few unsynchronized words.

 After 1931, Fox's feature film production moved to a two-machine system which Western Electric had developed from the RCA Photophone, with the advent of a light-valve invented by Edward C. Wente.
-In this system, one camera shot the frames, and a second lens-less "sound camera" served as an optical recorder which was mechanically interlocked with the picture.
+In this system, one camera shot the frames, and a second lens-less "sound camera" served as an optical recorder, which was mechanically interlocked with the picture.
 Fox continued making Movietone Newsreels with single-system cameras due to their ease of mobility.

 Optical sound on film to the present day

 For half a century, cinema sound systems were licensed to either RCA or Western Electric, and motion picture producers elected to license one or the other, or even both.
 This continued until 1976, by which time optical sound recording had been converted to the Western Electric (dubbed "Westrex") stereo variable-area system.

-Due to film grain and possible dust on the sound track, optical sound could be noisy or have crackling sounds, especially when projecting worn release prints.
-In low-volume sections (where the noise would be especially noticeable) noise reduction was originally performed either by partly masking the track, or, in variable area recording, narrowing the width of the transparent oscillations.
+Due to film grain and possible dust on the soundtrack, optical sound could be noisy or have crackling sounds, especially when projecting worn release prints.
+In low-volume sections (where the noise would be especially noticeable) noise reduction was originally performed either by partly masking the track or, in variable area recording, narrowing the width of the transparent oscillations.
 Later, electronic noise reduction was used (e.g. analog Dolby A).

-As digital sound became the standard of sound reproduction in the 21st century, 35 and 70mm films have increasingly included a digital version of the soundtrack on the edges of the film strip.
+As digital sound became the standard of sound reproduction in the 21st century, 35 and 70-mm films have increasingly included a digital version of the soundtrack on the edges of the film strip.
 Most films continue to be processed with both digital and analog soundtracks so they may be read by any projection systems in a movie theater.